DIY Projects

 Read more...

-where to source affordable seagrass rugs in the uk and what to check before buying
+Where to source surplus reclaimed oak in the uk for under £50 per metre and what to check on collection day

 Latest News from Takerootdesign Co